kubev2v/forklift/HACKING.md

 ## Useful `make` targets

-There are several useful Makefile targets for virt-controller that developers should be aware of.
+There are several useful Makefile targets for forklift-controller that developers should be aware of.

 | Command | Description |